Frequently Asked Questions

 What STEM classes will be offered and when?

 PLTW's Pathway To Engineering (PTE) high school curriculum is designed as a four-year high school sequence which includes three foundation courses, a specialization course, and a capstone course.
 Students in the Academy will typically take one course in each of the first two years, two courses in the third year, and one the last year.
-Below is a description of the year-long courses and a tentative timeline for when they will be introduced into the curriculum.
+Click here to view course descriptions.

 How are these courses different from what has been offered in the past?